Fangtastic7/power-outages/README.md

 Random chance and human actions are hard to analyze, especially when finding how power-outages occur because there can be infinite number of reasons for a cause of a power-outage.
 Therefore, I will be analyzing power-outages from natural disasters, particularly severe weather.

+The question I will be investigating is determining if wildfires are the main cause of power outages in California.

 ---

 ## Dataset